Ecchi: Sexual activity

-Although revealing or sexualized clothing, nudity or groping may occur in ecchi works, there usually is no explicit sexual intercourse in the works; in the west, such works are classified as hentai.
-However, in an ecchi work, it may appear as if a couple are having sex.
-For instance, the two may be seen in silhouette from outside a tent, appearing to be having sex, although they are doing something nonsexual.
+Although revealing or sexualized clothing, nudity or groping may occur in ecchi works, there usually is no explicit sexual intercourse in such works (although in the West they may be erroneously classified as hentai).
+Furthermore in this genre may appear that whilst it appears that a couple are having sex.
+E.g. the two may be seen in silhouette from outside a tent, or making sounds during exertion.